-Learn about the frequently asked question
+Learn about the frequently asked questions

 Credit Bureaus and You

 Credit Bureaus collect information about how you pay your loans or obligations to service providers that you do business with.
-These service providers include banks, online lenders, microfinance institutions, insurance, utility, landlords, telecommunications, merchants, employers, etc. The information collected about you by credit bureaus include:
+These service providers include banks, online lenders, microfinance institutions, insurance, utility, landlords, telecommunications, merchants, employers, etc. The information collected about you by credit bureaus includes:

 - • Your personal information, such as name, date of birth, BVN, phone, address, etc.

-- • Your on-time and late payments
+- • Your on-time and late payments.

-- • Loan delinquency and write-offs
+- • Loan delinquency and write-offs.

-- • Court judgements or insolvency
+- • Court judgements or insolvency.

 The Credit Bureau processes and securely stores your information and, with your consent, makes it available to those that you do business with to enable them to appraise how to serve you.
 Negative information reported about you, such as missing your loan payments, may make a business not want to service you until you meet your obligations.
 Similarly, if you meet your obligations you may enjoy better services, such as faster loan decisions and better interest rates.